jovany-wang/dousi/README.md

 Note that this is working on progress.

 ## Features
-- Multiple languages servers.
+- Multiple languages server.
-- Dynamic schema and dynamic signification validation.
+- Dynamic schema and dynamic signature validation.
 - Optimize transferring the large size data to many remote ends.
 - Compiling safe both in C++ server and client.